samuller/log-rate-limit/README.md

 A [logging filter](https://docs.python.org/3/library/logging.html#filter-objects) using Python's standard logging mechanisms to rate-limit logs - i.e. suppress logs when they are being output too fast.

 Log commands are grouped into separate **streams** that will each have their own rate limitation applied without affecting the logs in other streams.
-By default every log is assigned a unique stream so that only "repeated" logs will be suppressed (in this case "repeated" logs doesn't mean identical log messages, but rather logs output from the same line of code).
+By default every log is assigned a unique stream so that only repeated log messages will be suppressed.

 However, logs can also be assigned streams manually to achieve various outcomes:
-- A dynamic stream ID based on the message content can be used so that different messages from the same log command can also be rate-limited separately.
 - A log can be assigned to an undefined/`None` stream so that rate-limiting doesn't apply to it.
 - Logs in different parts of the code can be grouped into the same stream so that they share a rate-limit, e.g. when they all trigger due to the same issue and only some are needed to indicate it.

+The default can also be changed so that rate-limiting is disabled by default and only applies when streams are manually set on a log.

 ## Usage